Disney to cut 7,000 jobs in Iger's company 'transformation' – KION546

 Revenue grew 8% to $23.51 billion from $21.82 billion a year earlier.
 Analysts were expecting revenue of $23.44 billion.

+Disney has urged shareholders to vote against Peltz and last month named board member Mark Parker as its chairman.
+Parker, who also serves as executive chairman at Nike Inc., has been tapped to head Disney’s newly created succession planning committee, which will advise the board on CEO succession planning.

+Iger also announced Wednesday that he intends to ask the board to approve the reinstatement of a “modest” dividend by the end of this year.
+The company suspended its dividend in the spring of 2020, in the early days of the pandemic.

-Shares in Disney, which is based in Burbank, California, rose 3% in after-hours trading.
+Shares in Disney, which is based in Burbank, California, rose almost 6% in after-hours trading.

 This story has been updated to show that Disney earned $1.28 billion in the quarter, not $1.28 million.